Philipp von Hase

 Socio explores craft as a social and material process.
 The project begins with wood as a living material and the workshop as a space for exploration, dialogue, and transformation.

 In my practice, objects emerge through a continuous dialogue between idea, material, and use.
 Drawing, models, craft techniques, and experimentation form an open process in which form develops gradually.
-This process remains visible in the work through construction, joinery and traces of making—elements often hidden in finished objects.
+This process remains visible in the work through joints, construction, and traces of making—elements often hidden in finished objects.

 The work consists of two handcrafted wooden benches developed for sociocratic meetings.
 They function as a simple spatial structure supporting collective decision-making based on listening, equal participation, and consent.
 At the same time, the benches hold a sculptural presence, balancing between furniture and sculpture while emphasizing the rhythm, volume, and structural logic of the material.